 Submissions must be completed no later than July 1, 2021.
 See below for full submission requirements.

-The CMC Prairie Region invites emerging composers to enter this annual competition produced in late January or early February with the Winnipeg Symphony Orchestra at its Winnipeg New Music Festival.
-Conceived by anonymous donors, the Canadian Music Centre Prairie Region Emerging Composer Competition prize was first awarded in 2004; 2022 will mark the 19th annual edition of the contest and coincides with the 31th anniversary of the Winnipeg New Music Festival.
+The CMC Prairie Region invites emerging composers to enter this annual competition produced with the Winnipeg Symphony Orchestra at its Winnipeg New Music Festival.
+Conceived by anonymous donors, the Canadian Music Centre Prairie Region Emerging Composer Competition prize was first awarded in 2004; 2022 will mark the 19th annual edition of the contest.
 The winning composition will receive a performance by the WSO during the 2022 edition of the WNMF.

 The winner will be invited to participate in the fifth annual WNMF Composers Institute, giving them the opportunity to experience the entire Winnipeg New Music Festival from behind the scenes, attending WSO rehearsals and concerts, and participating in professional development workshops with Canadian and international guest composers.